FarhadBanazadeh/sequence-computations/README.md

 Depending on the publication, this repository contains:

-- LaTeX manuscript sources (`.tex`)
+* LaTeX manuscript sources (`.tex`)
-- compiled research papers (`.pdf`)
+* compiled research papers (`.pdf`)
-- C source code
+* C source code
-- Python verification scripts
+* Python verification scripts
-- computational summaries
+* computational summaries
-- JSON data
+* JSON data
-- trajectory and verification outputs
+* trajectory and verification outputs
-- supplementary archives
+* supplementary archives
-- reproducibility ZIP packages
+* reproducibility ZIP packages
-- checksum files
+* checksum files

-The computational implementation is not identical across all seven publications.
+The computational implementation is not identical across all nine research works.

 Researchers should consult the specific manuscript and computational package associated with the paper being examined.